kyleseven/ConsoleReader/README.md

 - `config.yml`
     - `prefix`: The prefix that most plugin messages will have.
     - `log_color`: The color of the console in the chat.
-Accepts a Minecraft color code 0-9 or a-f.
+Supports the colors listed [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/ChatColor.html).
+    - `show_chat`: Whether to show chat in /cr read.
+    - `show_own_commands`: Whether you want to see your own commands in /cr read.
     - `forbidden_commands`: A list of commands that will be blocked if used with `/cr exec`

 ## Usage

 - `/cr help` displays a list of commands.
-- `/cr read` starts/stop showing the console in chat.
+- `/cr read [player]` starts/stop showing the console in chat for yourself or a specified player.
 - `/cr execute <command>` executes a command as console.
     - `/cexec <command>` alternatively.
 - `/cr version` shows the plugin version.